 “Johnny Podres on the mound.
 Dodgers leading 2-0. . . .
 The outfield swung away toward right.
 Sandy Amorós is playing way into left-center.
 Berra is basically a pull hitter.

 When asked how he made the play, Sandy summed it up simply: “I dunno.
 I run like hell.”
 In addition to his superior speed, Amorós was also left-handed; righty Jim Gilliam said he would not have reached the slicing liner on his backhand.
 Yet according to winning pitcher Podres, “The big thing about it, though, more than the catch, was how he fired the ball back to Reese.”
-Johnny added that Don Zimmer jokingly takes credit for the turn of events because manager Walt Alston had pulled Zimmer for a pinch-hitter and inserted Amorós.
+Podres added that Don Zimmer jokingly took credit for the turn of events because manager Walt Alston had pulled Zimmer for a pinch-hitter and inserted Amorós.22

 Life magazine published a splendid photo of Sandy smiling brilliantly around a Cuban cigar as he celebrated the victory.
 The Cuban press reveled even more.